 Where are Tikkurila paints developed and produced?

-Tikkurila's product development sites are located in Finland, Poland, Russia, Sweden, Estonia and Denmark.
+Tikkurila's product development sites are located in Finland, Poland, Russia, Sweden and Estonia.

-Tikkurila has 11 paint manufacturing units to produce various paints and coatings.
-The factories are located in Finland, Sweden, Russia, Estonia, Denmark, Kazakhstan and Germany.
+Tikkurila has 9 paint manufacturing units to produce various paints and coatings.
+The factories are located in Finland, Sweden, Russia, Estonia and Kazakhstan.
 In addition, the Group purchases painting related merchandising from external cooperation partners that are sold further.

 How many employees work in production?

 Approximately half of Tikkurila’s personnel work in the supply chain (production, sourcing, logistics and HSEQ).
 At the end of 2018, Tikkurila Group employed 2,717 (2017: 3,037) people in 12 countries.

 How many employees work in research and development?

 At the end of 2018, Research and Development employed 175 (193) people.

 Are Tikkurila operations certified?